srimoyee1212/unveil/README.md

 Unveil History is an **iOS app** that unlocks the hidden stories behind buildings, murals, sculptures, street art, and landmarks.
 With just a photo, you can discover the fascinating context, history, and cultural significance of the world around you.

+## Hackathon Prize Winner 🏆 - "BEST FOR AUSTIN IMPACT" at the Meta Llama Impact Hackathon at Austin, TX from Nov 23 - Nov 24 2024.

 ## ✨ Impact: Why Unveil History Matters

 - **We CONNECT** people to the world’s hidden stories, bridging the gap between the present and the past.